jakobr0cky/angular-silentchess/README.md

-# Chess Master: Play Chess and Improve Your Skills
+# Silentchess: Play Blindfolded and Improve Your Skills

-Welcome to Chess Master, an Angular website where you can challenge the Stockfish chess engine, enhance your skills with blind chess mode, and even play against a friend in multiplayer mode!
+Welcome to Silentchess, an Angular website where you can challenge the Stockfish chess engine, enhance your skills with blind chess mode, and even play against a friend in multiplayer mode!

 ## Features: